LeeVaughn/100-days-of-code/log-rd-2.md

-# #100DaysOfCode Log - Round 1 - [Your Name Here]
+# #100DaysOfCode Log - Round 1 - [Daniel Lee Vaughn]

 The log of my #100DaysOfCode challenge.
-Started on [July 17, Monday, 2017].
+Started on [March 13, 2018].

 ## Log

+### R2D1
+Continued working on the Git course at Treehouse and started work on my revamped portfolio page and did all of the work through Git. https://github.com/LeeVaughn/dlv-portfolio

-### R1D1
+### R2D2
-Started a Weather App.
-Worked on the draft layout of the app, struggled with OpenWeather API http://www.example.com
+Finished the Front End Developer track at Treehouse!
+Also continued working on my portfolio using Git.

-### R1D2
+### R2D3
+Continued using Git to work on my Portfolio.